baba-tope/crm-app/README.md

 ### Troubleshooting

-- Error: “No Next.js version detected.
-Also check your Root Directory setting…” → Your Vercel Root Directory points to the wrong folder.
+- **Build Error: "No Next.js version detected…"** → Your Vercel Root Directory points to the wrong folder.
 Set it to the repository root that contains `package.json` and redeploy.

+- **Login fails on Vercel (works locally)** → Check that `NEXTAUTH_URL` is set to your production URL (e.g., `https://your-project.vercel.app`), NOT `http://localhost:3000`.
+Update the environment variable and redeploy.

+- **Need to check if users exist?** → Run `npx tsx scripts/check-users.ts` locally to see registered users in your database.

 ## Project Structure (key files)